fish-shell/fish-shell/doc_src/FORMATTING.md

 # Assumes 'most' is the default system pager.
 # NOT PORTABLE!
 Paths would be need to be updated on other systems.
 ```

-### Developer docs and LATEX/PDF output

-- HTML developer docs tested on Ubuntu 14.04, CentOS 6.5 and Mac OS X 10.9.
-- LATEX/PDF reference manual tested on Mac OS X 10.9 using MacTEX.
-PDF production returns an error (due to Doxygen's use of an outdated 'float' package), but manual PDF output is ok.

-### Future changes

-1. The documentation creation process would be better if it could be modularised further and moved out of the makefile into a number of supporting scripts.
-This would allow both the automake and Xcode build processes to use the documentation scripts directly.
-2. Remove the Doxygen dependency entirely for the user documentation.
-This would be very acheivable now that the bulk of the documentation is in Markdown.
-3. It would be useful to gauge what parts of the documentation are actually used by users.
-Judging by the amount of 'missing comment' errors during the developer docs build phase, this aspect of the docs has been rather neglected.
-If it is not longer used or useful, then this could change the future direction of the documentation and significantly streamline the process.

 #### Author: Mark Griffiths [@GitHub](https://github.com/MarkGriffiths)